-As a business, you have a key role in assisting your employees in ensuring they meet their end of financial year tax liabilities, as well as the businesses.
-It is also important that as a business, you are verifying the status of your potential employees to ensure they are legally permitted to work in Australia.
+As a business, you have a crucial role in assisting your employees in ensuring they meet their end of financial year tax liabilities, as well as the business’.
+It is also vital that as a business, you are verifying the status of your potential employees to ensure they are legally permitted to work in Australia.

 There are at least three employee-related taxes you should remember:

 - Pay As You Go (PAYG) withholding is made against your employees’ wages for income tax purposes.
 You need to register with the Australian Taxation Office (ATO) if you’re a new employer.

 - Payroll Tax is a state/territory tax based on the wages you paid to your employees if your total wage bill across Australia exceeds the threshold set in specific states/territories where your employees are located.
 The payroll tax rates and thresholds differ from one state to another.
 You need to register with the Revenue Office of the state(s) where you need to pay the tax, such as the NSW Office of State Revenue if you operate a small or medium-sized business in NSW.
 Refer to our comprehensive guide to Payroll Tax in Australia *insert link*.

 - Fringe Benefits Tax is calculated against the benefits you give to employees other than wages or salary.
 These benefits include a car, housing allowance, medical insurance, holiday pays and employee meals.
 You will also need to register with ATO for fringe benefits tax.